-Taking part in this study presents no direct risks to you.
+Taking part in this study presents no direct risks to you and your partner (if applicable).
 All the information you provide to us will be collected, stored and used in compliance with data protection regulations (GDPR) and the study will be conducted in accordance with ethical and legal practices.